Sign inDocsBlogAboutSupportContact

 You're launching a Black Friday campaign.
 Google Ads, Facebook Ads, and TikTok Ads are all running traffic to your WooCommerce store.
 Each platform needs its conversion pixel installed before the first ad dollar is spent.

 Two weeks later, the campaign ends.
 TikTok underperformed.
-You open the navigator: enable tiktok pixel -off.
+You open the Startup Commands module and remove the TikTok pixel entry.
 The script stops injecting.
-Your TikTok Pixel ID stays saved in case you want to re-enable it next quarter.
+Re-run tp enable tiktok pixel with your ID to bring it back next quarter.

-Meanwhile, GA4 and Facebook Pixel keep running — they weren't touched.
+Meanwhile, GA4 and Facebook Pixel keep running, they weren't touched.
 Each pixel is independent.
-Toggle any one without affecting the others.
+Turn any one off without affecting the others.

 Platform-specific guides